- How much is homeowners insurance on a $600,000 house?

 Is replacement cost coverage mandatory for a $600k home?

-Yes, most likely your mortgage company will require you to carry replacement cost coverage.
-If you carry less than 80% of your home’s replacement cost, your insurer may pay a reduced amount if you file a claim.
+Yes, if you have a mortgage, your mortgage company will require you to carry replacement cost coverage.
+Additionally, if you carry less than 80% of your home’s replacement cost, your insurer may pay a reduced amount if you file a claim.
+So, while the carrier may allow you to insure for less, carrying less than 100% replacement cost is never recommended, as it will leave you exposed to major financial risk.

 Is it hard to find home insurance on a $600,000 house?